nomeata/isa-where-to-move/README.md

    every proven lemma would be checked in the background and some wiggly lines would indicate that this lemma could live somewhere else, similar to how `solve_direct` and `nitpick` are run automatically.
+ * The installation suggestions make you enter the full path to the theory file everytime you use it.
+Maybe it is possible to avoid this by registering this as an *component*, but I could not make that work right away.
  * The ML code could use some code review from someone more experienced with SML and Isabelle/ML.